SaraRasoulian/DotNet-WebAPI-Sample/README.md

 ## Customer Loyalty Application

+This repository is a sample and minimal customer loyalty application API.
 This repository is intended for demonstrating best practices in software development.
 In real-world applications, these practices should be selected based on the specific requirements of each project.

 ## Avaliable endpoints